DataDog/supply-chain-firewall/README.md

 ### Compatibility

 The supply-chain firewall is compatible with `pip >= 22.2` and `npm >= 7.0`.
-In keeping with its goal of blocking 100% of vulnerable or malicious package installations, the firewall will refuse to run with an incompatible version of `pip` or `npm`.
+In keeping with its goal of blocking 100% of known-malicious package installations, the firewall will refuse to run with an incompatible version of `pip` or `npm`.
 Please upgrade to or verify that you are running a compatible version of `pip` or `npm` before using this tool.

 ## Usage